Part of the occasional Sahara A to Z series

 Next morning, knowing that things would get off to a slow start, Toby, Wash and I set off for a wander into the dunes to let the cars catch us up.
 After an hour there was still so sign of them, so we sat down on a high dune and scanned to the east, ears primed.
 Finally about 10am they turned up, having had problems getting one of the engines to fire up.
 We all hopped in and set off down the nearest corridor to see how far we could get.
 I was in the white 110 which inside looked like it had been a prop in The Birds, with every surface pecked to bits and wires hanging off the dash like splashed spaghetti.
 Still, the engine sounded good and it carried its weight well.

 It didn’t take long before one of the vehicles struck trouble: the 45 had brake problems, but whatever it was Faraq fixed it in a jiffy and we moved on until the next: Mahmoud’s ‘Lanyota’ could not shift into low range.
 Faraq crawled in and tightened up the linkage with a bit of wire.
-The rack was also sinking in the gutters which on Defenders and the like means you can’t open the doors.
+The rack was also sagging in the alloy roof gutters which, on Defenders, means you can’t open the doors.
 (You couldn’t anyway as the door handles were buggered.)
-And the air bags which were backing up the rear parabolics were squeezing out like bars of wet soap.
+And the air bags which were backing up the rear parabolic springs were squeezing out like bars of wet soap.

 These were fixed as best they could be and we moved on.
 Even in dune corridors the sand can change imperceptibly; one minute you’re clawing along at a decent pace, next thing the car sinks like a stone – but if you’re fast with the shifting and accelerator you’ll get through it.
 Momentum is the key to dune driving; once you’ve lost it you may as well pull up and put the kettle on.
 All of the vehicles got mired in soft patches several times and we all got stuck into pushing the cars back out, the quickest way of getting going if the driver has stopped early enough.